mahmoud/sedimental/entries/introducing_montage.md

 lightens the load on individual jurors, while still ensuring each image gets a fair appraisal.

-To serve the wide range of contest sizes, we made it a key feature of Montage to support an arbitrary numbers of rounds and jurors.
-Larger campaigns tend to need more rounds and jurors to spread out the workload.
 The smallest WLM2016 campaign on Montage ran with 760 entries, two rounds, and five jurors.
 Compare to the largest campaigns, which had tens of thousands of entries, up to six rounds, and almost 50 jurors.
 We've taken feedback from these groups, and others, to ensure Montage works for contests of any size.

 [quorum_def]: https://en.wiktionary.org/wiki/quorum